-5) Prioritisation criteria
+5. Prioritisation criteria

-The Commission and has developed prioritisation criteria for clinical quality registries (framework, Section 6).
+The Commission has developed prioritisation criteria for clinical quality registries (Framework for Australian clinical quality registries, Section 6).
 The prioritisation criteria support the strategic principles for a national approach to the development of clinical quality registries.

-Prioritisation criteria are grouped according to two principal considerations for prioritisation; clinical need and the feasibility of establishing the clinical quality registry for a given domain.20
+Prioritisation criteria are grouped according to two principal considerations for prioritisation; clinical need and the feasibility of establishing the clinical quality registry for a given domain.\

-20 Australian Commission on Safety and Quality in Health Care, Framework for Australian clinical quality registries.
+\ Australian Commission on Safety and Quality in Health Care, Framework for Australian clinical quality registries.
 Sydney.
 ACSQHC, March 2014.